stevezhangzA/nash-chain-of-thought/README.md

 ```
 # Collaberation

-If you can find out any kinds of new usages of Nash CoT, we are welcomed to be contacted and supplyment new emergent experimental results!
-For instance, 1) You conduct evaluation on LLama, GPT, etc. 2) You find out this approach can be scaled to other setting such as controllable generation
+If you discover any new uses for Nash CoT, please feel free to contact us and provide new experimental results.
+For example: 1) You conduct an evaluation on LLama, GPT, etc. 2) You find that this approach can be scaled to another setting, such as controllable generation.

-Both of my E-mail (stevezhangz98a@gmail.com) and adding new blog to this project are welcomed.
+Both my email (stevezhangz98a@gmail.com) and adding a new blog to this project are welcome.

 ## *Reference*